Medals, microphones & socks - six memorable Murray moments

 From Melbourne to Paris, from London to New York, Murray has competed in all the great tennis arenas around the world.
 But, when it comes to atmosphere, two very unlikely places stand out.
 The East End of Glasgow and Ghent.

 We're talking Davis Cup here, of course.
-I'm not sure I've ever heard a noisier venue than the Emirates Arena, which hosted two Davis Cup ties last year and helped create another piece of British sporting history.
+I'm not sure I've ever heard a noisier venue than the Emirates Arena, which hosted two Davis Cup ties in 2015 and helped create another piece of British sporting history.

 A super-human effort from James Ward against John Isner gave GB the chance to beat United States in the first round.
 Then the Aussies came calling in the semi-final, when Murray and brother Jamie famously defeated Lleyton Hewitt and Sam Groth in an epic five-set doubles rubber on the Saturday before Andy sealed the deal the next day.